iwhalen/blog/docs/posts/0006_projects_for_2026.md

 A (potentially) simple idea would be to implement a text-based version of something like a tower defense or base defender game.

-If this proves too difficult, I could just fall back on a text based adventure game.
+If this proves too difficult, I could just fall back on a text based adventure game or just do Conway's Game of Life.

-### A linear program solver
+### Linear program solver

 I am by no means an operations research PhD.
 Not even close.
 But, writing a small module for linear-only programs would be fun.